danobot/entity-controller/README.md

   delay: 300
 ```

 Note: This can have unexpected consequences.
 For example, if you `state_entities` do not overlap with control `entities` then your light might never turn off unless you intervene.
-(This is because the MotionLight does not turn off the light.)
+(This is because the motion light does not turn off the light.)
 Use this advanced feature at your own risk.

 These parameters are advanced and should be used with caution.